top of page

 The noun 'clique' has its origins in the French word 'clique,' which meant 'a small group of like-minded people.'
 It entered the English language in the 18th century with a similar meaning.
 The term 'clique' has always been associated with exclusivity and the idea of a small, tightly-knit group that is often resistant to including others.
 It typically implies an inner circle that may be difficult to join or penetrate.
 The etymology of 'clique' underscores its historical connotation of a select and often closed group, emphasizing the idea that membership is restricted to those who share common interests, values, or social bonds.

-Quiz: Find the meaning of clique
+Quiz: Find the meaning of the noun clique:

 Try Again!